stapmoshun/su21-reu-371/project/index.md

-## 5. Datasets
+## 4. Datasets

 Datasets can be huge and GitHub has limited space.
 Only very small datasets should be stored in GitHub.
 However, if the data is publicly available you program must contain a download function instead that you customize.
 Write it using pythons `request`.
 You will get point deductions if you check-in data sets that are large and do not use the download function.
+- [ ] look on google or kaggle to find dataset
+- [ ] http://biogps.org/#goto=genereport&id=1017&show_dataset=E-GEOD-21942.  look on this website! find this first
+- [ ] describe the dataset found
+- [ ] mode, median, mean (can calculate this to add into section)

-## 6. Benchmark
+## 5. Benchmark

 Your project must include a benchmark.
 The easiest is to use cloudmesh-common [^2]
+- [ ] define method that will be used to study the performance of the proposed method

 ## 6. Conclusion

 A convincing but not fake conclusion should summarize what the conclusion of the project is.

-## 8. Acknowledgments
+## 7. Acknowledgments

-Please add acknowledgments to all that contributed or helped on this project.
+Please add acknowledgments to all that contributed or helped on this project.  can put instructors

-## 9. References
+## 8. References

 Your report must include at least 6 references.
 Please use customary academic citation and not just URLs.
 As we will at one point automatically change the references from superscript to square brackets it is best to introduce a space before